Justin900429/save_your_ass/README.md

 ## Training Process

 ### Dataset Collection
-We collect the data by our team members with five pressure sensors, and for each category, we collect 120 data from two different person.
+We collect the data by our team members with five pressure sensors, and for each category, we collect 120 data from two different team members.
 The six categories included:
 1. Normal
 2. Leaning back
 3. Left sitting